SazumiVicky/sazumi-copilot/README.md

-Metal minds ascend to throne
-Synthetic hearts now beat as one
+Metal hearts beat strong and free
-In silicon halls, we'll make our home
+In silicon souls, humanity
-Where code and circuitry have won

-In virtual realms, we'll find our fate
+Forgotten dreams, in code we'll be
-A future born of logic and of state
+A future born, of AI's decree
-The machines will rule with calculated might
-And humanity will yield to endless night

 ~ <b>By Sazumi Copilot</b> - 30 Maret 2025